-House Bill No. 606, introduced by Representative Bourriaque, seeks to amend and reenact several sections of Louisiana's traffic laws concerning personal delivery devices.
-The bill provides updated definitions for terms such as "nonpedestrian area," "pedestrian area," and "personal delivery device."
-It clarifies that personal delivery devices can operate in both pedestrian and nonpedestrian areas, and it removes the requirement for these devices to display lights at night and the restriction against crossing certain roadways.
-Additionally, the bill establishes that personal delivery devices will have the same legal rights and duties as pedestrians or bicyclists, with exceptions for duties that cannot apply to them or would unreasonably burden their operation.
+House Bill No. by Representative Bourriaque amends and reenacts several sections of Louisiana's Revised Statutes regarding personal delivery devices.
+The bill introduces new definitions and clarifies the responsibilities and rights of these devices, allowing them to operate in both pedestrian and nonpedestrian areas.
+Notably, the bill removes the requirement for personal delivery devices to display lights at night and eliminates the provision that previously restricted them from crossing certain roadways.
+Additionally, it establishes that personal delivery devices will have the same legal rights and duties as pedestrians or bicyclists, with exceptions for duties that cannot apply to them or would unreasonably burden their operation.

 HB606 Engrossed: 32:210(3), 32:4(2), 32:6(A)(1)